 STADA believes lifelong learning furthers each individual and the organization as a whole.
 The latest highlight from STADA's ongoing learning is the SAP SuccessFactors Learning Management System module (referred to internally as "HERO"), which was launched in 2022.
-When focused on offering employees the opportunity to take control of their own personal development.
+When HERO Learning was launched, it focused on offering employees the opportunity to take control of their own personal development.